What it means

 Board pressure

-This is why Nyman Media treats unit economics as a management lens, not a finance footnote.
-If marketing cannot explain contribution margin by segment, channel, and motion, it is not yet operating at executive altitude.
+This is why contribution margin belongs in the monthly marketing review alongside pipeline and CAC, not only in the quarterly finance deck.
+If marketing cannot explain contribution margin by segment, channel, and motion, it is not yet doing executive-level work.

 Common misconceptions